Fire Alarm Systems for Commercial Buildings

-Code compliant protection for Georgia facilities designed, installed, and serviced by Frazier with Siemens technology
+Code compliant fire protection for Georgia facilities designed, installed, and serviced by Frazier with Siemens technology

-Frazier Service Company delivers turnkey fire alarm solutions for commercial buildings across Georgia.
-As your local design–build–service partner, we engineer systems around your building’s risks, occupancy, and compliance requirements—then keep them reliable with proactive inspection, testing, and maintenance.
+Frazier Service Company delivers turnkey fire alarm systems solutions for commercial buildings across Georgia.
+As your local design–build–service partner, we engineer fire alarm systems around your building’s risks, occupancy, and compliance requirements—then keep them reliable with proactive fire protection, inspection, testing, and maintenance.

-Performance-based or prescriptive designs, device layout, voltage drop and battery sizing, sequence of operations, shop drawings, submittals, and AHJ coordination—optimized for Siemens Cerberus® PRO and Desigo® Fire Safety platforms.
+Performance-based or prescriptive fire alarm systems designs, device layout, voltage drop and battery sizing, sequence of operations, shop drawings, submittals, and AHJ coordination—optimized for Siemens Cerberus® PRO and Desigo® Fire Safety platforms with integrated fire alarm devices, fire alarm control panels, and fire protection systems.

-Addressable control panels, intelligent detectors, modules, strobes/speakers, voice evacuation / mass notification, area of refuge, elevator recall, releasing (where applicable), and integration to BAS for supervisory and dashboards.
+Addressable fire alarm systems control panels, intelligent smoke detectors, modules, strobes/speakers, voice evacuation / mass notification, area of refuge, elevator recall, releasing (where applicable), and integration to BAS for supervisory and dashboards to enhance fire protection systems.

-Recurring ITM per NFPA 72 and manufacturer guidance, including functional testing, detector sensitivity verification, notification appliance checks, batteries, and documentation for compliance.
-Full annual test as standard, with interim checks as required.
+Recurring ITM per NFPA 72 and manufacturer guidance, including functional testing of fire alarm systems, detector sensitivity verification, smoke detectors checks, notification appliance checks, batteries, and documentation for compliance.
+Full annual test as standard, with interim checks as required to ensure fire protection and system integrity.

-Priority response, parts and repairs, impairment support, and coordination with your supervising station for signals, trouble, and dispatch.
+Priority response for fire alarm systems, parts and repairs for fire alarms, impairment support, and coordination with your supervising station for smoke detector signals, trouble, and dispatch.

-Discover how a Siemens-powered system from Frazier can raise your life-safety posture and simplify compliance.
-Request a Free Estimate and we’ll scope an assessment tailored to your facility.
+Discover how a Siemens-powered fire alarm system from Frazier can raise your life-safety posture and simplify compliance.
+Request a Free Estimate and we’ll scope an assessment tailored to your facility for fire alarm systems.

 What does a fire alarm system consist of?

-A typical system includes control panels, power supplies, addressable detectors/initiating devices (smoke, heat, pull stations, waterflow/tamper), notification appliances (horns, strobes, speakers for voice), control/monitor modules, annunciation, and communications to a supervising station—all installed and programmed to a documented sequence of operations.
+A typical fire alarm system includes control panels, power supplies, addressable detectors/initiating devices (smoke detectors, heat detectors, manual pull stations, waterflow/tamper), notification appliances (horns, strobes, speakers for voice evacuation), control/monitor modules, annunciation, and communications to a supervising station—all installed and programmed to a documented sequence of operations for effective fire detection.

 What are the types of fire alarm systems?

-Two primary architectures: conventional (zoned wiring, better for small/simple buildings) and addressable (each device has an address for faster pinpointing and scalable networking).
-Siemens provides both, including Cerberus PRO and Desigo Fire Safety addressable portfolios.
+Two primary architectures: conventional systems (zoned wiring, better for small/simple buildings) and addressable fire alarm systems (each device has a unique address for faster pinpointing and scalable networking).
+Siemens provides both, including Cerberus PRO and Desigo Fire Safety addressable fire alarm system portfolios.

 How often should a fire alarm system be tested?

 Follow NFPA 72 and AHJ requirements.
-Most facilities perform a comprehensive annual test with interim (monthly/quarterly) checks on specific components (batteries, notification appliances, etc.).
-Frazier sets your schedule to meet code, manufacturer specs, and insurance needs.
+Most facilities perform a comprehensive annual test of their fire alarm systems with interim (monthly/quarterly) checks on specific components (batteries, notification devices, etc.).
+Frazier sets your schedule to meet code, manufacturer specs, and insurance needs for fire alarms.

 When are fire alarm systems required?